wobkenh/vpex/README.md

 VPEX was designed to be quick and reliable while working with files of around 50-200 MB.
 Even larger files _may_ work, but are not tested.

+## Download

+You can download the jar from [https://simplex24.de/vpex/vpex.jar](https://simplex24.de/vpex/vpex.jar).

 ## Motivation

 Common Texteditors like Notepad++ often have problems viewing and validating large xml files.
 Even unix programs like `less` sometimes struggle with large files.